n43ee7/GoMavs/README.md

 # GoMavs  🐎 💻

 ### Be a Maverick
 Automation scripts that will accept your offer for you while you record it or just chill.

+_Sometimes AI but sometimes not.
+You know how it is when you are tryna protect the world from AI taking over and stuff_
 _______________________________________________________________________________________________
 ## Supported platforms